siriusbeans/nocturnal/README.md

 -A portion of the trading fees is collected for Ethereum transaction gas costs (no premium)
 -Users can earn rewards by staking NOCT
 -A portion of the trading fees goes to NOCT stakers
--An ERC721 is created and issued to user when swap limit order is filled
+-An ERC721 is created and issued to a user after a swap limit order is created and the swap asset is deposited
 -The ERC721 records all user swap limit order information
--After the users swap limit order is filled the ERC721 is exchanged for the traded asset or early withdrawn asset
+-After the user's swap limit order is executed the ERC721 can be exchanged for the traded asset
+-The user's ERC721 can also be exchanged for the deposited assets prior to the swap limit order being executed
 -The ERC721 is burned after it has been exchanged for a traded or deposited asset